-Let me explain why below.
+Let me explain this in more depth below.

 Power Meter Data: Instant and Objective